Cabell-Huntington Health Department reports travel related exposure to COVID-19

-HUNTINGTON, W.Va.
-(WSAZ) - Another health department announced Thursday it’s investigating COVID-19 cases related to travel to the Myrtle Beach area.
+Another health department announced Thursday it’s investigating COVID-19 cases related to travel to the Myrtle Beach area.

 The case contact tracing unit of the Cabell-Huntington Health Department says it is completing the interviewing process on several positive cases and is advising isolation and quarantine procedures to affected individuals.